SilverHalf/mount-balrior/decima/fast-guide.md

 - When you get an [Arrow], spread out so you are not overlapping or pointing it at a [Conduit].
 Being hit by multiple [Arrows] in succession will give you <img class='inline exposed'> [Exposed].
 - After every odd set of [Arrows], you will have to provide <img class='inline stability'> [Stability] for [Seismic Crash].
 - Make sure you are always the furthest person from the boss for every even set of arrows, in order to bait the [Red Arrow].
 - When you get the [Red Arrow], use a mobility skill to move behind a [Conduit] and block the arrow.
+Once you are behind the conduit, do not move until the arrow fires.
 - Don't stand in [Greens] unless you're actively outhealing the damage.

 ---